flyntcoal/wordpress/wp-content/plugins/form-maker/readme.txt

 *  Fixed: UTF-8 text for Email subject and Email from name.

 = 1.12.16 =
-*  Improved: Email functionality.
+*  Improved: Email functionality of Form Maker.
 *  Fixed: Multiple choice and single choice with long labels.
-*  Fixed: Submissions CSV export with UTF-8 encoding.
+*  Fixed: Form submissions CSV export with UTF-8 encoding.

 = 1.12.15 =
-*  Fixed: Error on adding a field.
+*  Fixed: Error on adding a form field.

 = 1.12.14 =
-*  Fixed: Submissions page.
+*  Fixed: Form submissions page.

 = 1.12.13 =
 *  Fixed: Bug on Popup forms on mobile.
 *  Fixed: Major bug.
 *  Fixed: Exclude Stripe field from submissions export.
 *  Fixed: "Custom HTML" field label in conditional fields list.
-*  Fixed: Edit table of fields in submissions.
+*  Fixed: Edit table of form fields in submissions.
 *  Fixed: Trim data inserted by MySQL mapping.
 *  Fixed: Default values for payment multiple and payment single choices.
 *  Changed: Prevent default on form enter.

 = 1.12.12 =
-*  Changed: Improved query to get number of submissions.
+*  Changed: Improved query to get number of form submissions.
 *  Changed: Email field length in DB.

 = 1.12.11 =
-*  Fixed: Preview does not show with widget on page with some Wordpress themes.
+*  Fixed: Form preview does not show with widget on page with some Wordpress themes.
 *  Fixed: Do not check conditionally hidden required fields.
 *  Fixed: Not embedded forms do not show on form preview page.
 *  Fixed: Post/page search on display options pages.